IAMovers/ONE-Record/README.md

 ![Create Environment Variables](https://github.com/alvastein/one-record-workshop/assets/168312567/8cb080f3-c7ec-464b-9002-240f657d1616)

-5. Trigger the Token Request endpoint and copy the access_token from the response.
+5. Trigger the Token Request endpoint and copy the access_token from the response, **without the quotation marks that open and close the string**.

 ![Get and copy token](https://github.com/alvastein/one-record-workshop/assets/168312567/0a65be1d-b068-4f8e-8b80-e3c6c4f15910)